 Also, there are some major ‘What the heck?’ moments in the game that make for a great conversation starter.
 This game is mostly beginner friendly so you don’t have to worry about obscene level difficulties annoying the casuals or non-gamers.

-The game is currently on an 80% discount on the Steam Winter Sales.
+The game is currently at an 80% discount on the Steam Winter Sales.

 Just Dance 2017